ajhaupt7/vue-custom-datepicker/README.md

 ## Usage

 - Emits `dateSelected` event that returns the formatted date
-- Prop `primaryColor` will set the colors for the current date and the day selection
+- Prop `primaryColor` will set the colors for the current date and the day selection (these can also be styled individually)
 - Each element (i.e. header, body, weekdays, etc.) can be changed individually through the relevant style prop
 - Min and max dates can be set in the `limits` prop
 - Date can be formatted in any format that <a href="https://momentjs.com/">Moment</a> can handle